Noba1anc3/yolov3-tf2/docs/training_voc.md

 	--val_dataset ./data/voc2012_val.tfrecord \
 	--classes ./data/voc2012.names \
 	--num_classes 20 \
-	--mode fit --transfer none \
+	--mode fit \
 	--batch_size 16 \
 	--epochs 10 \
+	--transfer none
 ```

 I have tested this works 100% with correct loss and converging over time.
-Each epoch takes around 10 minutes on single AWS p2.xlarge (Nvidia K80 GPU) Instance.
+Each epoch takes around 10 minutes on single AWS p2.xlarge (nVidia K80 GPU) Instance.

-You might see warnings or error messages during training, they are not critical dont' worry too much about them.
+You might see warnings or error messages during training, they are not critical, don't worry too much about them.
-There might be a long wait time between each epoch becaues we are calculating validation loss.
+There might be a long wait time between each epoch because it is calculating validation loss.

 ### 4. Inference